HackYourFuture/React/documentation/homework/W2-homework.md

 - What the role and use of `state` is
 - How to `change the presented data in the user interface` depending on the state (that's changed through the user input)
 - How to `make forms and extract data` from it in React
+- How to `add and remove items from an array in state`

 ## Outline